Advice for a body positive summer (Things I wish I could tell my 17-year-old self)

 So here's my advice for a more body positive summer... (but it's more the things I wish I could go back and say to my self-conscious teenage self about summer:

-- There is no such things as a ‘perfect’ body - magazines lie ALL THE TIME.
-There is also no such thing as a ‘Bikini diet, beach body diet, holiday blitz’ that will make you feel better about yourself without fucking with your head forever.
+There is no such things as a ‘perfect’ body - magazines lie ALL THE TIME.
+There is also no such thing as a ‘bikini diet, beach body diet, holiday blitz’ that will make you feel better about yourself without fucking with your head forever.
+As with all this work - it’s about our thoughts, not our bodies.

-- Cellulite and stretch marks are part of life.
+Cellulite and stretch marks are part of life.
 You are not uglier for having them.
+They are part of your story.
+Embrace them.

-- Very few people have ‘abs’ in real life.
-And if they do they likely a) have incredible genes b) spend a LOT of time working on them, way more time than you (past Harri) would actually want to give them
+Very few people have ‘abs’ in real life.
+And if they do they likely a) have incredible genes b) spend a LOT of time working on them (and very little time actually living life to the max imo)

-- Embrace the shape you have.
+Embrace the shape you have.
 Whether you’re athletic, curvy or somewhere in-between you are lovely (And to past me: being tall and curvy, stop wasting hours of your life wishing you were petite and skinny.)
-Spend some time thinking about all the juicy good stuff that having the shape that you do provides you with e.g do you have great boobs?
+Spend some time thinking about all the juicy good stuff that comes with having your shape e.g do you have great boobs?
 Excellent!
 Some people pay ridiculous sums of money for those.
 Tall?
 Yay! it’s great being tall at gigs.
 Petite?
 Then you have what I always wanted and you can snuggle up in super small places and whip through crowds really easily.
 There is something awesome about the shape that you have.
 Own it.

-- The people who love you, will love you regardless of how you look.
-Those who don’t are fuck boys/girls/people and really aren’t worth the brain space thinking about anymore.
+The people who love you, will love you regardless of how you look.
+Those who don’t (fuck boys/girls/people) really aren’t worth the brain space thinking about anymore.

-- Invest in summer clothes that make you feel good, fuck whatever ‘fashion’ says
+Invest in summer clothes that make you feel good, fuck whatever ‘fashion’ says - label size are BULLSHIT.
+Go for comfort and fit over the number.

-- EVERYONE feels hot and bothered in Britain when the weather is over 30 degrees.
+EVERYONE feels hot and bothered in hot weather (especially in Britain when the weather is over 30 degrees).
 It’s not just you.
+Find ways to stay cool and stop blaming your body.

-- Look for positive body role models and think about what they would say to you if they were there.
+Look for positive body role models and think about what they would say to you if they were there.
 Past me: sadly there wasn’t the movement of body positivity, but now there’s a whole heap of incredible women to look towards.
+Instagram can be a total haven for good vibes - unfollow anyone who makes you feel shit.

 Summer is made for fun (on or off a beach) I wish I could have embraced more of these fun moments and worried less about my body so I hope these pieces of advice help you get out there and soak up some of Vitamin Sea.